postlund/pyatv/docs/documentation/protocols.md

     Note over ATV,Client: _pd: State=M6, Encrypted Data
 </code>

 The content of each frame is OPACK data containing a dictionary.
-The `_pd` key (*pairing data*) is TLV8 data according to HAP and should be decoded according to that specification.
+The `_pd` key (*pairing data*) is TLV8 data according to HAP, and should be decoded according to that specification.
 Next follows more details for each message.

 #### Client -> ATV: M1: Pair-Setup Start (0x03)
 A client initiates a pairing request by sending a `PS_Start` message (M1).